-“Attractive people are paid more, judged more intelligent and will receive more attention in most facets of life,” says psychology professor Ingrid Olson.
+“Attractive people are paid more, judged more intelligent, and will receive more attention in most facets of life,” says psychology professor Ingrid Olson of the University of Pennsylvania.
 “Research has demonstrated time and again that there are tremendous social and economic benefits to being attractive.”

 Luckily, it’s not just smooth skin, pouty lips, and Vera Wang dresses that make women attractive.
 Sophia Loren nailed it when she said, “Beauty is how you feel inside, and it reflects in your eyes.
 It is not something physical.”

 If you don’t have flawless skin or an hourglass figure, don’t worry.
 Your appeal goes far beyond your looks.
 The science behind the “beauty is in the eye of the beholder” cliché may surprise you.

 These 10 research-proven facts about beauty include several natural tips for beauty from the inside out – which will increase your “AQ” (attractiveness quotient!).